Mike Penner: Personal life

 Penner was at one time married to fellow Los Angeles Times sportswriter Lisa Dillman although at the time of his death they were divorced.

-Penner was found dead in his Los Angeles home on November 28, 2009, of an apparent suicide, a year to the day after his divorce with Dillman had been finalized.
-A funeral closed to media was dedicated to Mike Penner, transgender friends who'd known him were turned away at the door for not being on the guest list.
+Penner was found dead in her Los Angeles home on November 28, 2009, of an apparent suicide, a year to the day after her divorce with Dillman had been finalized.
+A funeral closed to media was dedicated to Mike Penner, transgender friends who'd known her were turned away at the door for not being on the guest list.
 Amy LaCoe was the sole transgender friend invited to the funeral.
 MCC had a public memorial for Christine Daniels.
 Since 2010, MCC has annually distributed the Christine Daniels Scholarship.